Cray-HPE/sat/docs/man/sat-hwinv.8.rst

 **--list-cmm-rectifiers**
         List all the CMM rectifiers in the system.

+**--list-node-bmcs**
+        List all the node BMCs in the system.

+**--list-router-bmcs**
+        List all the router BMCs in the system.

+**--list-mgmt-switches**
+        List all the mgmt switches in the system.

+**--list-cabinet-pdus**
+        List all the cabinet PDUs in the system.

+**--list-cabinet-pdu-power-connectors**
+        List all the cabinet PDU power connectors in the system.

 **--node-fields** *NODE_FIELDS*
         Display the given comma-separated list of fields for each node.
 Omit this option to display all fields.
 This option only has an effect if